im97p/Skid-List/readme.md

 Dape - a youtuber who isnt as active. owes me and another person money. kept asking for money for irl shit so we let him borrow. never recorded when he was partnered and never logged on.
 Just dont deal with him.

+HarmfulAim - this kid thinks hes some fucking CNN News channel. he gets upsets once and trheatens to take a fucking swat team to ur house. this kid cannot code either, he says he can. also stay away from his fucking austism riddles servers